ivov/eslint-plugin-n8n-nodes-base/docs/rules/node-param-description-url-missing-protocol.md

 # node-param-description-url-missing-protocol

-`description` in node parameter must include protocol when containing a URL.
+`description` in node parameter must include protocol e.g. `https://` when containing a URL.
 Applicable by extension to `description` in option in options-type and multi-options-type node parameter.

 📋 This rule is part of the `plugin:n8n-nodes-base/nodes` config.